dominicstop/react-native-ios-context-menu/README.md

 * Support for iOS 14 functionality (like the `UIButton` menu, and updating the menu while its visible).
 * Support for setting (almost) all of the native [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) and ￼[￼`UIAction`￼￼](https://developer.apple.com/documentation/uikit/uiaction) properties (e.g. `UIMenuElementState`,  `MenuElementAtrributes`, etc.)
 * `ActionSheetIOS` menu fallback for unsupported iOS versions.
-* Support for custom context menu previews.
+* Support for creating custom context menu previews.

 <br>